TASC Test Item Types

-During the Social Studies test, examinees will be assigned with answering multiple-choice, constructed-response, and technology enhanced questions on history, economics, geography, civics, and government.
+During the Social Studies test, examinees will be asked to answer multiple-choice, constructed-response, and technology-enhanced questions on history, economics, geography, civics, and government.
 The Social Studies test gauges examinees’ understanding of the basic principles in each of those areas.
 To do well, examinees must be able to read passages, illustrations, graphs, and charts.

 About TASC Test Science